Key Takeaways

 Work permits are location-specific, and changing jobs or locations may require additional approval.

-Who Needs a Romania Work Permit?
+Who Needs a Work Permit in Romania?

 Non-European Union (EU), European Economic Area (EEA), or Swiss Confederation citizens require a work permit to be employed legally in Romania.
 Employers must ensure that these individuals obtain the necessary authorization before commencing employment.
 However, citizens from EU/EEA countries and Switzerland enjoy the same labor rights as Romanian citizens and do not need a work permit.